 The Government has also pledged to introduce other employment law reforms separately, including:

-- Ethnicity and disability pay gap reporting requirements for employers with at least 250 employees
+- Ethnicity and disability pay gap reporting requirements for employers with at least 250 employees (the Government ran a consultation on the proposed detail of the reporting requirements which ended on 10 June 2025).

-- Introducing a "single worker status" under which all workers would have full employment rights
+- Introducing a "single worker status" under which all workers would have full employment rights.

-- Reviewing the current parental leave system
+- Reviewing the current parental leave system (commenced July 2025 and expected to continue until early 2027).

-- Examining carers' leave and considering whether it should be paid
+- Examining carers' leave and considering whether it should be paid.